 - The importance of your pawn is more than you think since some of the opponent’s pieces will be probably sacrificed to prevent the promoting of your pawn into a Queen.

 On the other hand, when we want to block a dangerous pawn of the opponent, we should have a good blocker.
 Usually, it is a Knight or a Bishop to block the pawn’s way.
 Blocking with the Rook or the Queen should be avoided because those are the most powerful pieces you have and the role of a blocker puts them in danger.
 According to the jest of the great Nimzowitsch, ‘the passed pawn is a criminal and should be arrested as soon as possible, in case we want to defend properly’.
 On the following example, you can notice that the Knight is blocking the way of the white pawn and the Bishop is stopping black pawn’s promotion.

 Games on Which a Passed Pawn Made the Difference

 My philosophy is not only to write about the passed pawn but to show you how you use it like in all articles about strategies that I have written.
 It’s a good fortune that I have found games played by Grand Masters who demonstrate in a beautiful way how to use this strategy.
 Also, I have written comments that will help you get the most out of this article.

 Queen’s Indian, Old Main Line

 Nimzo-Indian, Leningrad, Main Line

 I hope that I have helped you understand how to use the passed pawn.
 Keep practicing and you will master this strategy.
-Please check my other articles about chess strategies and recommendations about chess products.
+Please check my other articles about chess strategies like the Fianchetto, the role of the Bad Bishop in chess, Slav Defense and French Defense.
+Make sure to take a look at my recommendations about chess products.
 Feel free to share this article with friends and comment your opinion about this article.
-Enjoy playing chess.
+Enjoy chess.